angulardart/site-angulardart/README.md

   - **content shell**

 > IMPORTANT: Follow the installation instructions for each of the tools carefully.
-In particular, ensure that you configure your shell/environment initialiation so that the tools are available in every terminal/command window you create.
+In particular, configure your shell/environment so that the tools are available in every terminal/command window you create.

 ### 2. Clone this repo